mrtan-ys/RoleML/docs/experiments/0-preparation.md

 # General Preparation

-RoleML is designed to be compatible with Python 3.9 or above.
+RoleML is designed to be compatible with Python 3.9 or above, but containerization-based experiments require Python 3.11 or higher.
 We recommend to install RoleML and all required packages in a separate environment.

 ## RoleML Package